Skip to content

 The Advantages of Registering a Trade Mark

 The advantages of registering a trade mark grow as you use it.
-At first you’ll receive legal rights to the trade mark.
-However, as your business grows, your trade mark becomes more valuable the more you use it.
+At first, you will receive legal rights to the trade mark.
+However, as your business grows, your trade mark’s value increases the more you use it.

-It’s important to understand that a registered trade mark offers different protection and serves a different purpose to a registered business name.
-A business name does not give its owner the exclusive right to use the name – in the absence of a trade mark, competitors can still use a similar name.
-Conversely, a trade mark owner has the right to monetise their brand and give others permission to use it.
-They also have the right to prevent competitors from using a similar name or mark.
+It is important to understand that a registered trade mark offers different protection and serves a different purpose to a registered business name.
+A business name does not give its owner the exclusive right to use the name; in the absence of a trade mark registration, competitors can still use a similar name.
+Conversely, a trade mark owner has the right to monetise their brand through licensing and prevent competitors from using a similar name or mark.

 Use Your Trade Mark Appropriately